cu-library/tyro/readme.md

 These flags can also be supplied by environment variables:

-    TYRO_ADDRESS, TYRO_KEY, TYRO_SECRET, TYRO_URL,
+    TYRO_ADDRESS, TYRO_KEY, TYRO_SECRET, TYRO_URL, TYRO_RAW
     TYRO_CERTFILE, TYRO_KEYFILE, TYRO_ACAOHEADER,
     TYRO_LOGLEVEL, TYRO_LOGFILE, TYRO_LOGMAXAGE, TYRO_LOGMAXBACKUPS, TYRO_LOGMAXSIZE

 This [Twelve-Factor](http://12factor.net/) style should make it easy to daemonize or Docker-ize this app.
+The TYRO_RAW environment variable, if set, should be True or False.
 Log rolling is provided by [lumberjack](http://github.com/natefinch/lumberjack).

 #Usage